talal02/software-engineer/class01/lesson01.md

-# Day One: Embarking on the Journey to Software Engineering
+# Lesson One: Embarking on the Journey to Software Engineering

 Hello everyone!
 Today marks the very first day of my journey into the world of software engineering.
 I'm excited to commit at least **one hour daily** to learning and growing in this field.
 Whether you're just starting out or looking for some motivation, I hope you'll find these reflections and notes inspiring and helpful.